 I think with this I cover most common problem with installation of magento.
 If you got some other problem and found solution for it feel free to contact me so I can share with others your solution.

 There is one more thing that I didn't tell you, and that is how to add sample data to your magento.
 I already told you in beginning that you can directly download latest magento with sample data. and with that you can just proceed with normal installation for magento.
 But if you already installed magento without sample data and you want to add sample data additionally there is very simple way to do that.
 You need to open terminal, navigate to your magento root folder and run comand php bin/magento sampledata:deploy .
 That command will add all of the necessary data to your magento for sample data.
 After that you need to run few more commands:

 - php bin/magento setup:upgrade

 - php bin/magento setup:static-content:deploy

 - php bin/magento indexer:reindex

 - php bin/magento cache:flush

 You have successfully installed you magento with sample data.
-I hope that this article was helpful and that you like it, if you have some comments on it and want me do add something more or to write some other related article feel free to contact us.
+I hope that this article was helpful and that you like it, if you have some comments on it and want me do add something more or to write some other related article feel free to contact me.